fiverr/devflow/README.md

   * GitHub
   * HipChat
+  * Slack
   * Email

 <h2>Configuration:</h2>

   config.js

-  * Server Configuration - global, google, hipchat, mail and jobs settings.
+  * Server Configuration - global, google, hipchat, slack, mail and jobs settings.
   * Client Configuration - display setting for request types, links and the page refresh interval.

   See examples in the config.js.dev in the project